Markram71/Bitwig-Performance-Twister/docs/README.md

 * editing notes
 * deletion of elements like tracks, devices, clips or notes

+Some of the features are available via the OSC extension, though.
+You can add tracks with your favorite plugins, for example.

 ## Changing Modes
 The following sections explain the mapping of encoders and the side buttons.
 For that, the following chart shows us where to find the encoders and side buttons.
 It comes from the Midi Fighter Twister manual:
 ![A chart of the Midit Fighter Twister with three button on each side, starting with button 1 on the top.
 This midi controller has 16 encoders which are order in four columns and four rows.](./resources/MFT_layout.png)